LUNCH WITH SOUPY SALES

 answered the door.
 In fact, the pie was his signature gag in all of his

-programs and it was estimated that he had been hit with tens of thousands in
+programs, and it was estimated that he had been hit with tens of thousands in

-faces being covered in pie (these routines would inspire Fred Rogers to get
+getting one slapped into their own faces.
+These routines would inspire Fred Rogers to get

-into television in order to provide more educational content to children).
+into television in order to provide more educational content to children.
 Other

-incorporated his love of jazz into the program whenever possible.
+also incorporated his love of jazz into the program whenever possible.

 Soupy and friend thoroughly creamed. |